LeeSpa/Environment-data-stations/README.md

 Project status:
-all components working well, but still on progress comming up issues from time to time need to debug
+all components working well, but still on progress. comming up issues from time to time, need to debug